 After the abolishment of the foreign ownership restriction in advertising business, we had been transferring the advertising business previously operated by the VIE, OptAim Network, primarily consisting of our mobile marketing solution business, to our wholly-owned subsidiaries.
 As of December 31, 2018, our wholly-owned subsidiaries had replaced OptAim Network as contracting party for all our mobile marketing solution business.
 In November 2018, OptAim Network acquired Myhayo, a content distribution channel and a mobile content aggregator of articles and short videos in the PRC, which presents customized feeds to users via its mobile application.
 The mobile application operated by Myhayo allows users to earn points from their daily access, which could be used to redeem cash rewards.
 It is unclear whether Myhayo's business model would render it a commercial operator of value-added telecommunication services under the relevant PRC laws, in which case Myhayo would be required to hold a value-added telecommunication license.
-In August 2019, Myhayo obtained the value-added telecommunication license or file years.
-See "- Risk Related to Our Business and Industry-If we fail to maintain or renew the value-added telecommunication license, or fail to obtain other requisite license, or approvals or filings in China, the business carried out by certain consolidated entity may be materially and adversely affected."
-Current PRC laws and regulations impose certain restriction on foreign investment in value-added telecommunication services.
+In August 2019, Myhayo obtained the value-added telecommunication license that has a validity term of five years.
+See "-Risk Related to Our Business and Industry-If we fail to maintain or renew the value-added telecommunication license, or fail to obtain other requisite license, or approvals or filings in China, the business carried out by certain consolidated entity may be materially and adversely affected."
+Current PRC laws and regulations impose certain restriction on foreign investment in valueadded telecommunication services.
 See "-Regulations-Regulations on Foreign Direct Investment in Value-Added Telecommunications Companies."
 As a result, we acquired Myhayo through OptAim Network, the VIE.
-In 2018, OptAim Network contributed 0.7% to our gross billing and 1.5% of our net revenues.
-In 2020, OptAim Network contributed 3.6% to our gross billing and 11.5% of our net revenues.
-In 2020, OptAim Network contributed 3.3% to our gross billing and 8.7% of our net revenues.
-In 2021,
+In June 2022, Zhiyunzhong (Shanghai) Technology Co., Ltd., one of the VIE entities, was wholly transferred from OptAim Network to another subsidiary of the Company, Anhui Zhiyunzhong Information Technology Co., Ltd..

-OptAim Network contributed 3.0% to our gross billing and 7.8% of our net revenues.
-We conduct our operations in China through our PRC subsidiaries and the VIE and its subsidiaries, with which we maintained these contractual arrangements.
+In 2021, OptAim Network contributed 3.0% to our gross billing and 7.8% of our net revenues.
+In 2022, OptAim Network contributed 5.3% to our gross billing and 12.7% of our net revenues.
+We conduct our operations in China through our PRC subsidiaries and the VIE entities, with which we maintained these contractual arrangements.
 Investors in our ordinary shares or the ADSs are not purchasing equity interest in the VIE in China but instead are purchasing equity interest in a Cayman Islands holding company with no equity ownership of the VIE.